Town Mayor and Council

 MISSION

-The Council's mission is to implement by legislation and policy decisions, the actions necessary to prudently preserve and enhance Yarrow Point's environment and to actively encourage community involvement in government through communication of issues and thoughtful response to residents' concerns.
+The Mayor and Council’s mission is to implement the actions necessary to prudently preserve and enhance Yarrow Point’s environment and to actively encourage community involvement in government through communication of issues and thoughtful response to residents’ concerns.

 Meetings: